agiledigital/kamon-play-extensions/README.md

 }
 ```

-This will cause metrics for those traces to be written to `statsd.timer.$Application.Host.trace.service`
+This will cause metrics for those traces to be written to `statsd.timer.$Application.$Host.trace.service`

 ## Testing